jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-for-recas-users.md

 Also consider that you do not have infinite space in the GPFS file system.
 Use it wisely.

-Delete files using Jupyter Notebook will create a *.Trash* hidden folder in your HOME directory.
+Delete files using Jupyter Lab will create a *.Trash* hidden folder in your HOME directory.
 To remove completely files, please access using SSH to `frontend.recas.ba.infn.it`.
 The content of the *.Trash* folder contribute to your quota.

 ## 7 Service request TO BE WRITTEN
-Jupyter Notebook on HPC/GPU cluster is available only for those users with a ReCaS-Bari HPC/HTC account active.
+Jupyter Lab on HPC/GPU cluster is available only for those users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account MUST register using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").

 You can check if the registration is successfully completed by access to the `frontend.recas.ba.infn.it` server via ssh:

 `ssh <username>@frontend.recas.ba.infn.it`

-After that, you can request your personal Jupyter Notebook instance using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request).
+After that, you can request your personal Jupyter Lab instance using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request).